 Last year I heard David Watson from LinkedIn speak on Social Selling – you know the idea of selling through social media.
+This post is drawn from some of the ideas presented.

 Facebook advertising and selling is massive, particularly in the B2C context.
 Business Insider reported last year that Facebook had 5 million business advertising each month which was up from 3 million the previous year.
 This generated US$27B advertising dollars for them.
 But this is still the classic advertising model of ‘intrude’ into your prospect customer’s space and (hopefully) engage more than you annoy.
 The only change is the channel.
 This is not social selling.
 It is still the age of product flogging switched from TV to online.